MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 [Upload on-premises content to SharePoint using PowerShell cmdlets](upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md)

-## (Optional) Step 7: Processing and monitoring your SPO migration
+## (Optional) Step 7: Processing and monitoring your SharePoint migration
 <a name="step7monitoring"> </a>

-After the job is submitted, only Azure and SPO are interacting to fetch and migrate the content into the destination.
+After the job is submitted, only Azure and SharePoint are interacting to fetch and migrate the content into the destination.
 This process is timer-job based, which means it's in a queue on a first-come, first-served basis.
 This does not prevent other jobs from being queued up by the same person.

 If there are no other jobs running, there is a potential of a one-minute delay.